NHS senior coordinates 2-day garage sale for prom

 The garage sale will be from 5 to 8 p.m.
 Friday and 9 a.m. to 1 p.m.
-Saturday at 80 W. Main St.
+Saturday at 80 W. Elm St.

 “Everything is donated by the senior class,” said Hiler, who expects students to donate a lot of clothing.
 “My family is donating some furniture.
 My friend said he’s donating half his basement.”